FJuette/tusk-ms/README.md

 > dotnet new -u

 Create example command (-n to provide new name of the solution)
-> dotnet new ddd-api -n Magnus
+> dotnet new ddd-webapi -n Magnus

 ## Remarks